vnali/craft-asset-indexes-extra-docs/README.md

 is updated with the log for created item.

 `Enable`
-You can enable/disable this option temporarily.
+You can disable this option to skip for checking/using this option.

 ![asset-indexes-options](https://github.com/vnali/asset-indexes-extra-documentation/assets/55586085/c95c8dcc-374a-486f-9cf1-0b87acd7c1a6)